nataliakeniganti/Kenig-Sans/README.md

-# Kenig-Sans
+# Kenig Sans
+# Hey, what is this font about?
+Kenig Sans is a versatile sans-serif with a basic but playful and modern feeling to it.
-Kenig Sans is a new version of Roboto with a few characters fully changed.
+It's also a new version of Mmy first font, Roboto, but with a few characters fully changed.
+While Mahone Sans had only one weight, I decided to add eight more styles to this font to make it an actual font family.
+# How much characters and languages are in here?
+The font has 1413 characters in 298 languages (according to Hyperglot)
+# And what's the license?
+This font has an OFL license, so you can use if for both personal and commercial use.
+You can even modify it if you want!